catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 ```

 Huh!
 We get a bunch of not-a-number values.
-That is expected, too, I suppose.
-Let's tweak our assumption to:
+That is expected, too, so let's tweak our assumption to:
 "If fuel consumption in MMBtu is reported at all, it should be non-negative."

 ```python